-In June 2022, the FASB issued ASU No. 2022-03, Fair Value Measurement (Topic 820): Fair Value Measurement of Equity Securities Subject to Contractual Sale Restrictions, to clarify the guidance in Topic 820 when measuring the fair value of an equity security subject to contractual restrictions that prohibit the sale of an equity security.
-The ASU also introduced new disclosure requirements for equity securities subject to contractual sale restrictions that are measured at fair value in accordance with Topic 820.
-The amendments in ASU 2022-03 are effective for fiscal years beginning after December 15, 2023.
-The Company does not expect ASU No. 2022-03 to have a material effect on its consolidated financial statements.
+In June 2022, November 2023, the FASB issued ASU No. 2022-03, Fair Value Measurement (Topic 820): Fair Value Measurement of Equity Securities Subject 2023-07, Segment Reporting-Improvements to Contractual Sale Restrictions, to clarify the guidance in Topic 820 when measuring the fair value of an equity security subject to contractual restrictions that prohibit the sale of an equity security.
+The ASU also introduced new Reportable Segment Disclosures, which improves reportable segment disclosure requirements, for equity securities subject to contractual sale restrictions that are measured at fair value in accordance with Topic 820, primarily through enhanced disclosures about significant segment expenses.
+The amendments in ASU 2022-03 No. 2023-07 apply to public entities, including those with a single reportable segment, and are effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
+The Company does not expect is currently evaluating the impact ASU No. 2022-03 2023-07 will have on its consolidated financial statements